sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 If you click on the 'Write' button, it'll send the configured command to the controller.
 And if we refresh the Asset, we should have a new value for the 'comfortTemp' attribute.

 ## Decrease Comfort temperature
-The comfort temperature can be increase or decrease.
-Let add the necessary attribute to decrease the temperature :
+The comfort temperature can be increased or decreased.
+Let's add the necessary attribute to decrease the temperature:

 1. Select the Customer A -> Smart Home asset in the asset list
 2. Click `Edit asset` in top right